O'Brien (Nineteen Eighty-Four)

 O'Brien (known as O'Connor in the 1956 film adaptation of the novel) is a fictional character and the main antagonist in George Orwell's 1949 novel Nineteen Eighty-Four.
 The protagonist Winston Smith, living in a dystopian society governed by the Party, feels strangely drawn to Inner Party member O'Brien.
 Orwell never reveals O'Brien's first name.
-The name indicates that O'Brien is of Irish origin, but this background is never shown to have any significance.

 Overview

 O'Brien is a member of the Inner Party and, like Winston Smith, works in the Ministry of Truth.
 There, he holds an administrative position that is so distant that Winston has only a vague idea of its nature.

 Winston suspects that O'Brien secretly opposes the Party.
 Eventually O'Brien approaches Winston with some leading remarks which seem to confirm Winston's suspicions.
+O'Brien invites Winston (who then invites Julia) to his flat where, as a member of the Inner Party he lives in comparative luxury.
 Winston finds the courage to approach him candidly, declaring himself an enemy of the totalitarian state.
 At first, Winston's intuition seems to be correct: O'Brien presents himself as a member of the "Brotherhood" seeking to overthrow the Party and Ingsoc.
-O'Brien invites Winston (who then invites Julia) to his flat where, as a member of the Inner Party he lives in comparative luxury.
 Like Winston and Julia, O'Brien is not unfamiliar with smoking and drinking.
 However, as an Inner Party member, he has access to far better cigarettes and other goods than they do.
 Whilst visiting O'Brien at his home, Winston samples wine for the first time.
 O’Brien then extracts a series of pledges from the couple that they are prepared to do anything to serve the Brotherhood, except (at Julia's protest) to separate from each other.

-In truth, O'Brien is an agent of the Thought Police, and is completely loyal to the Party and to Ingsoc.
-He is part of a false flag resistance movement whose goal is to find thought-criminals (anyone who has ideas deemed to be unacceptable by the Party), lure them in by pretending to be on their side, then arrest and help them to become sane.
+In truth, O'Brien is an undercover agent of the Thought Police, and is completely loyal to the Party and to Ingsoc.
+He is part of a false flag resistance movement whose goal is to find thought-criminals (anyone who has ideas deemed to be unacceptable by the Party), lure them in by pretending to be on their side, then arrest and help them to become "sane" (ideologically conformant).

 O'Brien is next seen after Winston is arrested by the Thought Police.
 He reveals himself as he enters the cell by responding to Winston's exclamation, "They've got you too!", by commenting, "They got me a long time ago."
+This may imply that O’Brien used to rebel against the party until he was indoctrinated.